traderbxy/jiamingzhang.github.io/_pages/about.md

 News
 ======
+- **Apr 07, 2026:**
+  One paper have been accepted at the [ACL2026](https://2026.aclweb.org)!
+- **Mar 03, 2026:**
+  Two paper have been accepted at the [ICLR2026 DATA-FM Workshop](https://iclr.cc/virtual/2026/workshop/10000798)!
+- **Feb 01, 2026:**
+  We released our new paper ["Understanding the Impact of Differentially Private Training on Memorization of Long-Tailed Data"](https://arxiv.org/pdf/2602.03872).
 - **Aug 13, 2025:**
-  We released our new paper ["Efficient Forward-Only Data Valuation for Pretrained LLMs and VLMs"](https://arxiv.org/pdf/2508.10180)
+  We released our new paper ["Efficient Forward-Only Data Valuation for Pretrained LLMs and VLMs"](https://arxiv.org/pdf/2508.10180).
 - **Jul &nbsp;08, 2025:**
   One paper have been accepted at the [Conference on Language Modeling (CoLM 2025)](https://colmweb.org/)!